Obstacker/juice-docs-v2/docs/user/legal/Peace/guiding-principals.md

 #### 11. Books and Records; Accounting and Tax Matters.

 The DAO shall not be obligated to keep any books or records beyond what is made available via the Dapp or available via the Ethereum blockchain.
-Notwithstanding, the DAO authorizes Ethereum address 0x752515a3a1091b9f1c04416cf79d1f14d2340085, dao-lawfirm.eth or its agents and assignees to open a Bank account in the name of the DAO.

 #### 12. Waiver of Fiduciary Duties.